BatuHelva/BatuHelva/README.md

 Hi, I’m Batu Helvacıoğlu @BatuHelva
 I’m interested in Artificial Intelligence.
 I’m currently an undergraduate student at Koç University and a Research and  Development Engineer Intern at Yapı Kredi Teknoloji.
+My CV and reports of the projects that I have completed can be found here.
+Projects that I can share have their own repositories in my profile.

 <!---